TamnaiMitchelle/My-first-website/README.md

 - My name
 - My photo
 - My gender
-- A small description about me
+- A small description of me
 - My favourite songs
 - what I like and don't like
-- what books I like reading
+- what books do I like reading
--